Embodied Reception

 University of Bergen

-This volume investigates contemporary bodily practices as a mode of transmitting and receiving South Asian religious and spiritual traditions.
-The collection’s chapters explore processes of adoption and adaptation and the ways in which somatic religious practices are transplanted into new contexts, acquiring new meanings, and generating dynamics of their own.
-Using the concept of “embodied reception” as a heuristic, the contributions address the dialectic between incorporating (religious) knowledge by performing bodily practices and opening new avenues for (religious) meaning-making through bodily experiences.
+Embodied Reception investigates contemporary bodily practices as a mode of transmitting and receiving South Asian religious and spiritual traditions.
+It explores processes of adoption and adaptation and the ways in which somatic religious practices are transplanted into new contexts, acquiring new meanings and generating dynamics of their own.
+Using the concept of ‘embodied reception’ as a heuristic, the contributors address the dialectic between incorporating religious knowledge by performing bodily practices and opening new avenues for religious meaning-making through bodily experiences.

-Assembling research on embodied forms of reception both in South Asia and in Western countries, the volume advocates for paying close attention to entangled histories of knowledge.
-Grounded in this empirical outlook, the volume also speaks to theoretical and methodological debates on travelling bodily practices.
+Assembling research on embodied forms of reception in South Asia and in Western countries, this volume advocates for paying close attention to entangled histories of knowledge.
+Grounded in this empirical outlook, it also speaks to theoretical and methodological debates on travelling bodily practices.
 The contributions suggest theoretical and methodological frameworks ranging from aesthetics of religion to sociology of knowledge, from ethnographic to cognitive approaches.

 Table of Contents